 Thanks to Taiwan’s subtropical climate, the island is home to an array of fruit varieties.
 And what better way to celebrate all the delicious fruits of Taiwan than to use them in drinks.

 Slushies are a big deal in Taiwan, especially during the hot summer months.
 In its most basic form, fresh fruit is blended with crushed ice – a perfect ice-cold summery drink!
 The most popular options are mango, kiwi, strawberry, and melon.
-And you’ll even find some variations with added ingredients like coconut jelly or fruit-flavored tapioca balls!
+And you’ll even find some variations with added ingredients like pudding, coconut jelly or fruit-flavored tapioca balls!

 Yakult originates from Japan, but you can find the original and several locally produced brands in Taiwan.
 It is a probiotic dairy drink made from fermented skim milk with a particular strain of bacteria called, Lactobacillus casei.
 It has a somewhat strange but sweet citrusy flavor, and is touted as having a range of health benefits – from preventing digestive disorders to building a stronger immune system.